The first woman mayor in the United States, Susanna Salter, was elected in Argonia, Kansas in 1887.

 Today, Greenwood County is known for its beautiful rural landscapes, friendly communities, and strong sense of community.
 Its history is still evident in the historic buildings and landmarks that dot the landscape, serving as a reminder of the county's past.
 With a diverse economy and a rich cultural heritage, Greenwood County continues to be a vibrant and thriving part of Kansas.

-This timeline provides a condensed summary of the historical journey of Greenwood County, Kansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Greenwood County, Kansas.

 • 1855: Greenwood County is established as an original county with its county seat in present-day Eureka.